no22138/eportfolio/index.md

 ## About me
 I am a civil servant in an International Organization.
 I have been doing project management and reporting for cooperation projects in the field of human rights and sustainable development.

-I am in the process of building a multidisciplinary profile in AI, policy analysis, law, and ethics.
-I hope to gain a better understanding of the technical challenges, risks, and opportunities; and to have the necessary technical expertise to contribute to my Organization's standard-setting work in this field.
+I am in the process of building a multidisciplinary profile in machine learning, policy analysis, law, and ethics.
+I hope to gain a better understanding of the technical challenges, risks, and opportunities; and to have the required technical expertise to contribute to my Organization's standard-setting work.
 <br>

 |<img src="./Image-main page.png"> |